mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/disaster-recovery/index.md

     $ dcos percona-server-mongodb backup stop s3
     ```

-### Troubleshooting a Backup
+## Troubleshooting a backup

-To troubleshoot problems with backups, add the flag *'--backup-verbose'* to the backup command.
-Please report any issues with mongodb_consistent_backup to [https://github.com/Percona-Lab/mongodb_consistent_backup/issues/new](https://github.com/Percona-Lab/mongodb_consistent_backup/issues/new).
+To troubleshoot problems with backups, add the flag `--backup-verbose` to the backup command.
+Please report any issues with `mongodb_consistent_backup` to [https://github.com/Percona-Lab/mongodb_consistent_backup/issues/new](https://github.com/Percona-Lab/mongodb_consistent_backup/issues/new).

-## Restore
+# Restoring

-Running a restore of a mongodump-based backup stored on Amazon S3 is possible via the DC/OS GUI and CLI tool, including backups created by the service.
+Restoring a mongodump-based backup stored on Amazon S3 is possible via the DC/OS web interface and CLI tool, including backups created by the service.

-### Using Backups Created by Percona-Server-MongoDB
+## Using backups created by Percona-Server-MongoDB

-To restore an AWS S3-based backup that was created by the Percona-Server-MongoDB backup feature, note that the AWS S3 URL must point to the *'dump'* directory for the desired replica set.
+To restore an AWS S3-based backup that was created by the Percona-Server-MongoDB backup feature, note that the AWS S3 URL must point to the `dump` directory for the desired replica set.

+**Example:**
-As an example, to restore the replica set *'rs'* to a backup located at AWS S3 URL *'s3://my-s3-bucket-name-here/backup/20170618_1600'* the following URL should be provided to the Percona-Server-MongoDB Restore features: *'s3://my-s3-bucket-name-here/backup/20170618_1600/rs/dump'*.
+To restore the replica set `rs` to a backup located at AWS S3 URL `s3://my-s3-bucket-name-here/backup/20170618_1600`, provide the following URL to the Percona-Server-MongoDB Restore features: `s3://my-s3-bucket-name-here/backup/20170618_1600/rs/dump`.

-### Restore at Replica Set Initiation
+## Restoring at Replica Set initiation

 The service supports running a restore after the initiation of the MongoDB Replica Set.
-This is useful for migrations to the percona-server-mongodb service, cloning environments, etc.
+This is useful for migrations to the `percona-server-mongodb` service, cloning environments, and so on.

 Steps:
-1. In the DC/OS GUI, go to *'Catalog'*.
+1. In the DC/OS web interface, go to **Catalog**.
-1. Find the *'percona-server-mongodb'* service.
+1. Find the **percona-server-mongodb** service.
-1. Press *'Review & Run'*.
+1. Press **Review & Run**.
-1. Go to the *'Backup Restore'* tab in the service configuration.
+1. Go to the **Backup Restore** tab in the service configuration.
-1. Set your AWS Access Key *(accessKey)* and Secret Key *(secretKey)* in the *'Aws s3 configuration'* section.
+1. Set your AWS Access Key (`accessKey`) and Secret Key (`secretKey`) in the **Aws s3 configuration** section.
 This user must have access to the read the backup.
-1. Enter the AWS S3 URL to the *'dump'* backup directory that was outputted by mongodump into the *'s3Url'* field.
+1. Enter the AWS S3 URL to the `dump` backup directory that was outputted by mongodump into the `s3Url` field.
-1. Check the *'restoreAfterInit'* field, to enable the restore once the replica set has been initiated.
+1. Check the `restoreAfterInit` field, to enable the restore once the replica set has been initiated.
-1. Wait for the task *'restore-0-restore-s3'* to reach the *'FINISHED'* state.
+1. Wait for the task `restore-0-restore-s3` to reach the **FINISHED** state.

 ### Restore using the DC/OS CLI

-A manual restore is started by using the Percona-Server-MongoDB CLI module's `restore` command.
+Start a manual restoration using the Percona-Server-MongoDB CLI module's `restore` command.

 If the AWS Access Key and Secret Keyare already defined in your service options, the following will start a restore: